manikandanmuthuvs/parking_lot/README.md

 Example: Interactive To install all dependencies, compile and run tests: $ bin/setup To run the program and launch the shell: $ bin/parking_lot Assuming a parking lot with 6 slots, the following commands should be run in sequence by typing them in at a prompt and should produce output as described below the command.
-Note that ​exit ​terminates the process and returns control to the shell.
+Note that exit terminates the process and returns control to the shell.

 $ create_parking_lot 6 Created a parking lot with 6 slots
  $ park KA-01-HH-1234 White Allocated slot number: 1